mrd0ll4r/cdc-algorithm-tester/README.md

 See our fork of the `cdchunking-rs` crate [here](https://github.com/mrd0ll4r/cdchunking-rs/tree/new-algorithms).
 Currently, we implement:
+- No-op chunker, that produces one huge chunk (NOP)
 - Fixed-size chunking (FSC)
 - Asymmetric Extremum (AE)
 - Rapid Asymmetric Extremum (RAM), with optional optimizations made to the implementation